Pimlico: Notable buildings

 Dolphin Square is a block of private apartments built between 1935 and 1937.
 At the time of their construction the development was billed as the largest self-contained block of flats in Europe.
 It is home to many Members of Parliament (MPs).

 Churchill Gardens is a large housing estate covering the south-west corner of Pimlico.
 It was developed between 1946 and 1962 to a design by the architects Powell and Moya, replacing docks, industrial works, and several Cubitt terraces damaged in the Blitz.

 On Buckingham Palace Road is the former "Empire Terminal" of Imperial Airways, a striking Art Moderne building designed in 1938 by architect Albert Lakeman.
 Mail, freight and passengers were transported from the terminal to Southampton via rail before transferring to flying boats.
 The building now serves as the headquarters of the National Audit Office.

-The area contains a number of attractive Anglican churches, most constructed at the time the neighbourhood was laid down.
+The area contains a number of Anglican churches, most constructed at the time the neighbourhood was laid out.
 Among them are St Gabriel's (of which a former Vicar is now Archdeacon of Chichester), St Saviour and St James the Less.
-From its founding St Peter's, Eaton Square, Belgravia was usually recorded as St Peter's, Pimlico (at least prior to 1878).
+From its founding St Peter's, Eaton Square, Belgravia, was usually recorded as St Peter's, Pimlico (at least prior to 1878).
 The area's Catholic church, Holy Apostles, was destroyed in the Blitz and rebuilt in 1957.
 The headquarters of the Catholic Bishops' Conference of England and Wales are located in Eccleston Square.

-Tate Britain is located within the ward of Millbank, but is a short walk from Pimlico underground station and is regarded as a Pimlico landmark.
+Tate Britain is located within the ward of Millbank, but is a short walk from Pimlico Underground station and is regarded as a Pimlico landmark.
 The district's association with fine art has been reinforced by the Chelsea College of Art and Design's recent move to the former Royal Army Medical College next to the Tate.

 Pimlico School, a comprehensive built between 1967 and 1970, was a notable example of Brutalist architecture.
 It was demolished in 2010.